rachelnadia/week-two/evidence.md

 Luckily, after all the help I received, I was able to figure out the first instructions for the API by myself.

 ![image i just uploaded](API1.jpg)

+I struggled with the first task in Rstudio.
+I went back to it multiple time but I knew it must be I didn't have something set up correctly because when